Have you ever asked yourself, ‘What are the Twin Cities?’

 Where to Stay in St. Paul

-There are many family-friendly stay-in places in St. Paul.
-Here are some of our favourites that offer easy access to the city’s top attractions.
+There are lots of great places to stay in Saint Paul.
+Here are some of our favourites that offer easy access to the top things to see in Minneapolis, St. Paul region.

 Corban Manor Inn